-When the light is low and just right, it’s possible to follow a bee’s flight path.
-On occasion, I’ve observed pairs of bees leave a hive and fly in close formation.
-It was obvious one bee was following the other.
+When the light is low, it’s possible to follow a bee’s flight path.
+On occasion, a couple of bees leave a hive at the same time, and fly in close formation.
+After many observations it was obvious that one bee was following the other.
 Was it being taught?

 Small cell colonies initially detect and remove mite infected pupa.
 Although the effects were dramatic, many colonies still perished.